-Procurement Objective / Principle Key Planned Actions from April 2018 to March 2020 Progress in 18/19 against actions from April 2018 to March 2020 Compatibility with the NES Turas Learn / PDPs aligned and managed Turas Learn fully adopted and utilised Strategic Plan Procurement survey scheduled annually (in October of each year) Procurement survey completed and shows year on year improvement in key performance areas.
-Annual Supplier Management analysis to be carried out by Q3 2018 Draft Supplier analysis completed.
-Standardised tender templates with the wider NHSS and NHBs adopted across all regulated Procurement by Q4 Templates updated and regularly reviewed. eLibrary - review with stakeholders to ensure streamlined and cost-effective content to best meet HSC targets eLibrary reviewed and tender issued in Q2 and awarded in Q4 - start date 1/4/19 Delivering Value Savings tracked against budget and reported Target exceeded in 18/19 Spend under contract - increase target to 75% by end of 2018/19 Spend under contract (including all SG and NHS frameworks increased to >90% Contribute to Single Workplan by monthly submission of key NES Procurement updates Use of new software tool to capture workplans now in place.
-Finding it easy for Suppliers to do Business Continue to promote standard Pre- Qualification/Request for Info/Request for Quote/Tender documentation Public Contracts Scotland-Tender (PCS- T) and standard templates utilised for all procurements greater than £25k with NES All regulated procurement is managed via standardised Invitation to Tender (ITT) forms This remains standard practice.
+Procurement Objective / Principle Key Planned Actions from April 2018 to March 2020 Progress in 19/20 against actions from April 2018 to March 2020 Compatibility Turas Learn/PDPs aligned and managed Turas Learn fully adopted and utilised with the NES Strategic Plan Procurement survey conducted annually (in October of each year) Procurement survey completed and shows year on year improvement in key performance areas.
+Annual Supplier Management analysis to be carried out by Q3 2018 Draft Supplier analysis completed and preliminary activity on key targets commenced.
+Standardised tender templates with the wider NHSS and NHBs adopted across all regulated Procurement by Q4 Templates updated and regularly reviewed. eLibrary - review with stakeholders to ensure streamlined and cost-effective content to best meet HSC targets eLibrary reviewed and re-tendered - new optimised contracts commenced date 1/4/19 Delivering Value Savings tracked against budget and reported Target exceeded in 19/20 Spend under contract - increase target to 75% by end of 2019/20 Spend under contract (including all SG and NHS frameworks increased to >90% Contribute to Single Workplan by monthly submission of key NES Procurement updates Use of new software tool to capture workplans now in place.
+Finding it easy for Suppliers to do Business Continue to promote standard Pre- Qualification/Request for Info/Request for Quote/Tender documentation Public Contracts Scotland-Tender (PCS-T) and standard templates utilised for all procurements greater than £25k with NES All regulated procurement is managed via standardised Invitation to Tender (ITT) forms This remains standard practice.
 Quick quotes for all procurements >£10k in line with SFIs.
-"Quick Quote" (QQ) adopted for all procurement between £10k and £25k Contracts Register formally published on Public Contracts Scotland (PCS) In line with Procurement Regulations Supplier Management Policy and LessonsDevelop Contract Review and Management Strategy for key suppliers and key contracts, adopting wider NHS Scotland Procurement Transformation Programme (PTP) process - by Q3 2018Future (managementFuture Contract Review and Management Strategy for key suppliers and key contracts, adopting wider NHS Scotland Procurement Transformation Programme (PTP) process - by Q3 2018 PTP has been halted.
-A National Health Board approach is now underway as part of the NHB Collaboration activity.
+"Quick Quote" (QQ) adopted for all procurement between £10k and £25k Contracts Register formally published on Public Contracts Scotland (PCS) In line with Procurement Regulations Supplier Management Policy and Lessons Learned for Future Develop Contract Review and Management Strategy for key suppliers and key contracts, adopting wider NHS Scotland Procurement Transformation Programme (PTP) process - by Q3 2018 PTP was halted in 2019.
+A National Health Board approach has been the preferred option as part of the NHB Collaboration activity.
+A number of collaborative contracts have been